tuftsceeo/smartpost/readme.txt

 3. How a post looks after submitting it via a SmartPost template.

 == Changelog ==
+= 2.3.5 =
+* Better/more hardened SQL statements using wpdb->prepare()
+* Fixed an issue with EXIF function reading PNGs
+* More renaming of functions to wp-style conventions
+* Fixes an error that's thrown when the plugin is installed
+* Fixes other minor problems such as foreach() array checks

 = 2.3.4 =
 * Fixes a compatibility issue with the Relevanssi plugin
 * Fixes an issue with video rotation